rbind/njtierney.com/content/consulting.md

 disable_comments: false
 ---

-Do you have problems with your data?
-Too big?
-Can't read it in?
+**Struggling with your data?** Too big?
 Too messy?
-Too much missing? **I can help with that.**
+Missing? **I can help with that.**

-Maybe you need your data analysis to run faster, you have a large code base that is hard to understand, or you need to turn some existing code into a pipeline, or an R package? **I'd love nothing more than to help.**
+Need your analyses to run faster?
+Have a tangled codebase that needs organising into a pipeline or R package? **That's exactly what I love solving.**

-Or maybe you just don't even know where to start with your data?
-You're not sure what questions to ask, or what analysis to run?
-Or you want to build capacity in your team. **I can explore the data, I can help teach you the skills and provide mentoring.**
+Not even sure where to begin with your data or what questions to ask?
+Want to build your team's analytical skills? **I'll explore your data with you and provide the teaching and mentoring you need.**

-I think the reason I can help with all these problems are that I have a **unique combination** of technical expertise and communication skills.
-I have a PhD in statistics, with 12+ years in academia (2013-2025) and a Bachelors + Honours in Psychological Science.
+I have a unique combination of technical expertise and communication skills: a Bachelors + Honours in Psychological Science, and a PhD in statistics, with 12+ years in academia (2013-2025).

-# Limited Consulting Opportunities Available
+# Work with me!

 I'm **currently accepting** select clients for new projects.
 My approach is tailored to your needs, and generally looks like the following: